BorjaMerino/Pazuzu/README.md

 **Restrictions**

 * Not all binaries can be run from memory.
 For example, applications which require .NET CLR (managed code) won't be run.
-I will try to implement this in a upcoming version.
-By now you can download and run .NET application with the -d option which downloads and run it from disk (noisy option).
+I will try to implement this in an upcoming version.
+By now you can download and run .NET application from disk with the -d option (noisy option).
 * If .reloc section is not present the script will use a "process hollowing" approach.
 * Support for 32-bit for now.